 Imagine a world where lawyers cheated on their bar exams.
 That chartered accountant you hired had someone else take their exam.
 Your mechanic found the test answers to their ASE online somewhere and you need your brakes fixed…the world would descend into chaos and destruction pretty quickly if cheating weren’t addressed.

 Online proctoring, or proctored testing, involves monitoring students taking online exams with software and other services.
-This helps protect academic integrity, prevent cheating, and support students in completing their online exams.
+This helps protect academic integrity, prevent online exams cheating, and support students in completing their online exams.
 One of the benefits of online proctoring is that these services tackle cheating in a variety of ways, using common and more advanced features.

 Common features include ID verification, video monitoring and sound detection, browser lockdown software, and an approved list of URL sites and applications.
-These are the pretty basic functions, but depending on the needs of your organization, more advanced methods might be more up your alley.
+These are the pretty basic functions, but depending on the needs of your organisation, more advanced methods might be more up your alley.
 These include:

 Cell phone detection – Everyone has a phone in their pocket nowadays that can provide easy access to all of the answers to their exam.
 Features that detect eye movement and cell usage will deter this method of cheating.